 London has been the capital of the UK for 300 years.
 It is the economic centre of the UK and government economic policy is designed with its needs in mind.
 Economic decision makers are hardly aware of the needs of Scotland.
 They rarely leave the south of England and don’t think of what’s required up here when they, for instance, set interest rates.
 They very much take the view that London is the engine of the UK economy and its needs must come first.

 It is often said that Scottish public spending is too high per head.
-Obviously, it costs more to deliver public services and infrastructure per head - and Scotland has high social deprivation in many areas.
+Obviously, it costs more to deliver public services and infrastructure per head in areas of low population density - and Scotland has high social deprivation in many areas.
 But the English figure is often given as an average.
 But London many times as much per head in infrastructure spend as the North East.

 3 Mistakes of the past.

 Scotland suffered from a very rapid and in some cases, unnecessary, collapse of its industrial and manufacturing sectors at the end of the 20th century.
 Huge numbers of people were put out of work as the big employers in steel, shipbuilding and other manufacturing areas closed.
 (This is well covered in Iain McWhirter’s book Road to Referendum, which may need an update soon!)

 In an effort to create a lot of new jobs quickly, the UK government effectively bribed multinationals to come to Scotland and open factories.
 (Timex, IBM, Hewlett Packard, Compaq) But they didn’t stick around, as soon as the incentives stopped flowing they left.
 “Silicon Glen” as it was known, melted away.